 Ten-Million-Plus Dollar Cars at Public Auction

 The first car to have sold for more than $10 million at public auction was a 1961 Ferrari 250 GT SWB California Spider sold by RM Auctions in Maranello in 2008 for $10.9 million – a dollar price helped by a relatively strong euro at the time of the sale.
-This car took the record of most-expensive car in the world away from a 1931 Bugatti Royale Kellner Coupe that Christie’s sold for $9.8 million in 1987.
-The Bugatti held the record as most-expensive car for more than two decades.
+This car took the record of the most expensive car in the world away from a 1931 Bugatti Royale Kellner Coupe that Christie’s sold for $9.8 million in 1987.
+The Bugatti held the record as the most expensive car for more than two decades.

 Only in 2011 was the $10 million limit again broken when Gooding sold a 1931 Duesenberg Model J Roadster for $10.3 million and showed that a works Scuderia Ferrari 1957 Ferrari 250 Testa Rossa is worth more than a privateer car – the new record price was set at $16.4 million.

-In 2012, three cars sold for more than $10 million – again a Ferrari but also a Ford and Mercedes Benz.
+In 2012, three cars sold for more than $10 million – again a Ferrari but also a Ford and a Mercedes-Benz.

 In 2013, four cars sold for more than $10 million.
-A 1954 Mercedes Benz W196R Formula 1 racing car almost doubled the record price when Bonhams achieved $29,650,095 at the Goodwood Festival of Speed sale in the UK.
+A 1954 Mercedes-Benz W196R Formula 1 racing car almost doubled the record price when Bonhams achieved $29,650,095 at the Goodwood Festival of Speed sale in the UK — still the most expensive Formula 1 race car ever.
 RM Auctions sold a 1967 Ferrari 275 GTB/4*S N.A.R.T.
-Spider by Scaglietti for $27.5 million at Monterey – still the most-expensive regular road-going car ever.
+Spider by Scaglietti for $27.5 million at Monterey – still the most expensive regular road-going car ever.

 In 2016, a 1957 Ferrari 335 Sport sold for $35,711,359 at the Artcurial Paris Rétromobile auction as only the second car ever to have sold for over $30 million.
-In euro terms, this is the most expensive car ever – it cost €32 million versus the €28.5 million the GTO cost at the time of sale.
+In euro terms, it was at the time of sale the most expensive car ever – it cost €32 million versus the €28.5 million the GTO cost at the time of sale in 2014.

-Several new marques and records were added in 2016: Jaguar (most-expensive British car), two Alfa Romeos (also the two most-expensive pre-Second World War cars), a Bugatti, and a Shelby (the most-expensive American car ever).
+Several new marques and records were added in 2016: Jaguar (the most-expensive British car at the time), two Alfa Romeos, a Bugatti, and a Shelby.

 Over $10 Million Classic Cars

-Ferraris are the most-expensive cars in the world with nearly two-thirds of the cars that have sold for more than $10 million at public auction coming from Maranello.
-Mercedes Benz, Jaguar and Alfa Romeo are the only other brands with more than one car having sold for more than $10 million.
+Ferraris are the most expensive cars in the world with nearly two-thirds of the cars that have sold for more than $10 million at public auction coming from Maranello.
+Bugatti, Mercedes Benz, Jaguar, Porsche, McLaren, Aston Martin, and Alfa Romeo are the only other brands with more than one car having sold for more than $10 million.